-1. Commercial mortgages

-- Share in total non-financial debt outstanding: 7% - Data sources: Flow of Funds - Calculation: We use commercial mortgage outstanding from the Flow of Funds, which is around \$0.6 trillion.

-2. Asset-based loans:

-- Share in total non-financial debt outstanding: 12% - Data sources: DealScan, ABL Advisor, SNC, SBA/Call Report

-• Calculation: We first estimate asset-based loans to large firms.
-For this part, we start with data from DealScan, ABL advisor, and SNC data, which proxies the portion of syndicated loans (representative of loans to large firms) that are asset-based.
-We use the procedure described above: we find that around 5% of syndicated loans are asset-based and multiply it with the size of the syndicated loan market (roughly \$3 trillion).
+- 1. Commercial mortgages - $\bullet\,$ Share in total non-financial debt outstanding: $7\%\,$ - Data sources: Flow of Funds - Calculation: We use commercial mortgage outstanding from the Flow of Funds, which is around \$0.6 trillion. - 2.
+Asset-based loans: - Share in total non-financial debt outstanding: 12% - Data sources: DealScan, ABL Advisor, Shared National Credits Program (SNC), Small Business Administration (SBA), Flow of Funds, Compustat - Calculation: We first estimate asset-based bank loans to large firms.
+For this part, we focus on the portion of syndicated loans (representative of loans to large firms) that are asset-based, using data from DealScan, ABL advisor, and SNC.
+We proceed in two steps.
+We first estimate the share of asset-based loans in syndicated loans, using loan issuance data from DealScan and ABL Advisor.
+In particular, ABL Advisor reports the volume of issuance in DealScan that can be classified as asset-based loans.
+We can compare this value to total loan issuance in DealScan.
+We can alternatively directly calculate using DealScan data the share of loan issuance with asset-based provisions (i.e. borrowing base requirements), and the results are very similar.
+The estimated share of asset based-based loans is about 5% (annual syndicated loan issuance is \$1,500B to \$2,000B, of which \$60B to \$100B is asset-based).
+We then turn to the amount of syndicated loans outstanding from the SNC report (amount outstanding is not available in DealScan), which is about \$3 trillion.
+Taken together, outstanding asset-based loans are about \$0.15 trillion.

-We then estimate asset-based loans to small businesses.
-For this part, we use debt outstanding of loans to small businesses compiled by the SBA based on Call Report data.
-These are loans under \$1 million, and we categorize all of small business lending as asset-based loans.
+We then estimate asset-based bank loans to small businesses.
+For this part, we use outstanding loans to small businesses compiled by the SBA based on Call Reports.
+These are loans under \$1 million, and we categorize all small business lending as asset-based loans.
 A small fraction of small business lending can also be cash flow-loans, but detailed loan-level information is much harder to get and we take a conservative approach.
 Total loans outstanding to small businesses is about \$0.6 trillion.

 For asset-based loans originated by finance companies, we use the Flow of Funds data and estimate the outstanding amount to be about \$0.3 trillion.

 For capitalized leases, the total amount in Compustat public non-financial firms is around \$70 billion, and we estimate the total amount in all non-financial firms to be around \$0.1 trillion.